Output 1.3-Enforcement of immigration law

 In 2004-05, there were 1485 illegal foreign fishers apprehended for alleged fisheries offences.
 Of these, 1417 were removed, and at 30 June 2005 the remainder were either awaiting prosecution for alleged fisheries offences or were serving custodial sentences.
 This is compared to a total of 894 fishers removed in 2003-04.

-Figure 40: Number of illegal foreign fishers apprehended in Australia's northern waters by financial year
+Figure 40: Number of illegal foreign fishers apprehended in Australia's northern waters by

 In January 2005, the Government announced more effective arrangements for the processing and detention of illegal foreign fishers apprehended in northern Australian waters for suspected fisheries offences.
 This decision recognises the increasing difficulty of managing boat-based detention and the desire to improve existing detention arrangements for apprehended fishers.
 Central to the new arrangements will be a land-based detention facility in Darwin, capable of holding around 250 detainees awaiting prosecution or repatriation.